 Van Gogh's have been picked and arranged in a vase.
 Van Gogh's infamous sunflowers altered many views on color schemes, exaggerated features, and stereotypically beautiful flowers in minimalistic form.

-The sunflower paintings by Vincent van Gogh are still lifes, whereas Klimt's images are details of the landscape.
-The shape and leaves in The Sunflower
+The Sunflowers paintings by Vincent van Gogh are still lifes, whereas Klimt's images are details of the landscape.
+The shape and leaves in The Sunflowers

 is remarkably like the form of the lovers in The Kiss.
 The two works were exhibited for the first time in 1908 at the Art Show Vienna.